trabianmatt/central-ledger/TransferGuide.md

 ```

 ### Create account **dfsp2**
 Next, create an account with the name **dfsp2**.
-Like before, provide the account's name and password then make a call to the create account endpoint.
+As before, provide the account's name and password then make a call to the create account endpoint.

 #### Request
 ```